by-d3k/maps/notes/LeaP.md

 ### **v1.07**
 - Player 1 is no longer required
-- Major gameplay flaw addressed where player could use hotkey to control unit mid-leap
+- Players can no longer use hotkeys to control units mid-leap
 - Adjusted levels in collaborative mode so that they're more diverse
 - Leap range now decreases in competitive mode
 - Added Whirlers